 More violence is not the proper response to rape or incest.

 #3.
-Is abortion permissible in the case of severe fetal deformities?
+Can we allow abortion in the case of severe fetal deformities?

 Even if a baby will die shortly after she is born, what is a more civilized response — to hold and love her in the short time she has on this earth, or cut her apart with a vacuum curettage machine?
 Eugenics cannot justify killing imperfect people: the abortion of preborn children who may be disabled is nothing more than eugenics, discrimination of the basest kind.
 Those who abort a preborn child with genetic abnormalities are saying by their actions that a baby with disabilities has less of a right to live than a baby without such disabilities.